-- 1. Push the image archive button L. This displays the Gallery. - 2.
+- 1. Push the image archive button .
+This displays the Gallery. - 2.
 Select a folder and push the navigation pad. - 3.
-Select the image or video clip you want to delete and push the navigation pad. - 4.
+Select the video clip or image you want to delete and push the navigation pad. - 4.
 Push the navigation pad to display the top toolbar. - 5.
-On the top toolbar, select the : icon and push the navigation pad. - 6.
-On the right toolbar, select the 🛄 icon and push the navigation pad.
+On the top toolbar, select the icon and push the navigation pad. - 6.
+On the right toolbar, select the icon and push the navigation pad.
 This displays a dialog box. - 7.
-To delete the image, select Delete and push the navigation pad.
+To delete the file, select Delete and push the navigation pad.

-10.10 Deleting multiple files
+17.12 Deleting multiple files

-You can delete multiple image and video files from the image archive.
+You can delete multiple video and image files from the image archive.

-- 1. Push the image archive button L. This displays the Gallery. - 2.
+- 1. Push the image archive button .
+This displays the Gallery. - 2.
 Select a folder and push the navigation pad. - 3.
-On the top toolbar, select the icon and push the navigation pad. - 4.
-Use the navigation pad to select the image and video items you want to delete.
+On the top toolbar, select the : icon and push the navigation pad. - 4.
+Use the navigation pad to select the video and image items you want to delete.
 You can also select the items by touching the screen.
-Selected items are marked with a tick. - 5.
-On the right toolbar, select the 🛄 icon and push the navigation pad.
+Selected items are marked with a - 5.
+On the right toolbar, select the icon and push the navigation pad.
 This displays a dialog box. - 6.
 To delete the selected items, select Delete and push the navigation pad.

-10.11 Deleting all files
+17.13 Deleting all files

-You can delete all image and video files from the memory card.
+You can delete all video and image files from the memory card.